ULHPC/ulhpc-docs/docs/slurm/commands.md

 <!--submit-start-->

 Jobs in the [Slurm scheduler](/slurm/) are executed in batch or interactive mode.
-Batch jobs are executed asynchronously in the background, whereas interactive jobs allow the user to issue commands directly in a shell session.
-In both cases, the users must request resources for his job, including a finite amount of time for which they can occupy the compute resources.
+Batch jobs are executed asynchronously in the background, whereas interactive jobs allow the user to issue a command in an interactive manner, and even start a shell session.
+In both cases, the users must request resources for their job, including a finite amount of time for which they can occupy the compute resources.

-The batch launcher script may contain `srun` commands to launch [job steps]().
+Jobs executed in batch or interactive mode may contain `srun` commands to launch [job steps]().
 The job steps can run in sequence or in parallel given that enough resources are available in the job allocation or that resources can be shared.
 Access to resources such as nodes, memory, and accelerator devices, can be requested with appropriate [partition](/partitions/) and [constraint]() options.

 ### Executing a job in batch mode with `sbatch`